 Moving out can be stressful.
 We’re here to help!
 WE WANT YOU TO RECEIVE A FULL SECURITY DEPOSIT REFUND.
 Please take advantage of all the resources provided below so that we can (hopefully) mail you a check, not a bill.

 Unreturned keys are $25 each & unreturned fobs are $75 each – yikes!
-Simply fill out a key return envelope (there are blank copies on the side of the drop box located in front of our clubhouse) so that we have your bedroom key, mail key and key fob, as well as your forwarding address for the Security Deposit Release Form.
-Be sure to print legibly, and fill the envelope out in its’ entirety. *If you MUST mail your key(s), please use a padded envelope and send via CERTIFIED mail so you (and us!) can confirm receipt.
+Simply fill out a key return envelope at the home office so that we have your bedroom key, mail key and key fob, as well as your forwarding address for the Security Deposit Release Form.
+Be sure to print legibly, and fill the envelope out in its’ entirety. *If you MUST mail your key(s), please use a padded envelope and send via CERTIFIED mail so you (and us!) can confirm receipt within 10 days of your lease end date.
 Keys sent in a regular envelope usually rip and are lost in transit.
 You are liable if you key(s) do not make it to our office.
 Send to: Matchbox Realty 202 N. Liberty Street Suite 101; Harrisonburg, VA 22801, and don’t forget to include a forwarding address for your Security Deposit Release Form.

 Personal belongings, trash, unwanted furniture, etc. left in your apartment will need to removed.
 At what cost, you ask?
-Maintenance charges $39/hour/man.
+Maintenance charges $42/hour/man.
 This does not include the possibility of landfill dump fees.
 Our advice – donate!
-Many local business would love to make your trash their treasure.
-Check out , , , & .
-Depending on what you would like to donate, these businesses may even pick-up/drop-off.

 The maids are contracted at a certain rate to clean your apartment.
 Any amount over and above that rate will come back to you as a deduction from your security deposit.
 Pay close attention to baseboards, soap scum in bathrooms, oven interior, etc. – any task that the maids would spend an excessive amount of time to clean.

-If the walls were poorly painted, we’ll need to send professional painters to fix your handiwork.
-The paint colors for CT are registered at the local .
-Additionally, there are different colors for trim, walls, etc. Be sure to let the associate know which room you’re painting.
+If you chose to paint your walls, and then repaint them, we’ll need to send professional painters to fix your handiwork if not painted well and to our standards.
+The paint colors for Charleston Townes are registered at the local .
+Additionally, there are different colors for trim, walls, etc. Be sure to let the Benjamin Moore associate know which room you’re painting.
 As a rule of thumb: keep in mind that paints ages.
 If you do paint, be sure to paint entire walls at a time instead of touch-up in small areas (you’ll be able to tell where the “touchup” was done otherwise). *We understand that minor scuffing is inevitable in high-trafficked areas of your apartment (such as under the kitchen bar, entryway, etc.) since CT uses a flat-based paint.
-However, adhesives/decal wall damage, drywall damage, and large screw holes (from a flat-mounted TV, surfboard hung, etc.) are a few examples of what is considered over/above reasonable wear/tear.
+However, adhesives/decal wall damage, drywall damage, LED light strip damage, large screw holes (from a flat-mounted TV, surfboard hung, etc.) and any damage to the ceiling are a few examples of what is considered over/above reasonable wear/tear.

-By law your Property Manager must complete your move-out inspection no later than 72 hours from this time.
+By law, your Property Manager must complete your move-out inspection no later than 72 hours from this time.
 With that being noted, we are prompt with move-out inspections.
-If we find you do not move-out on time, the lease states that you and your roommates will be charged 150% of the per diem rent.
+If we find you do not move-out on time, the lease states that you and your roommates will be charged 150% of the per diem rent plus other penalties per the Lease.

 Your security deposit is held in escrow for the duration of your lease term until we assess damages (if any) after your lease end date.

-If shut-off your water or electric service prior to your lease end date, the lease states that you and your roommates will receive a $50 fine.
-If all 4 roommates will be gone for the whole summer and you want to save a few bucks, you can certainly shut off the breaker for items that will be completely out of use when you’re gone!
+If you shut-off your water or electric service prior to your lease end date, the lease states that you and your roommates will receive a $50 fine.
+If all 4 roommates will be gone for the entire summer and you want to save a few bucks, you can certainly shut off the breaker for items that will be completely out of use when you’re gone!
+We do NOT suggest turning off the power to your refrigerator or your safety devices (smoke alarms/carbon monoxide detectors).

 You must leave on A/C (5, 7), Water Heater (9, 11), Furnace (6, 8), Network Panel (14), Lighting (16); Bedroom 1/Smoke Detector (18).